 If the study of body language interests you, you need to be aware before you head in of how public pressure makes experts oversimplify the field.
-General misunderstanding of the complexity of gestures can make you underestimate the difficulties inherent in their study.
+A general misunderstanding of the complexity of gestures can make you underestimate the difficulties inherent in their study.

 Facial expressions are not an important part of body language reading

 Most adults are able to disguise their real, inner feelings, and to keep their facial expressions untouched by them.
 People know that they need to get along with people in all kinds of social and professional settings, and can’t always let them see the truth about how they feel.
 People wear specific expressions to fake friendliness, interest, respect, amusement, and a number of other emotions.
 It can be exceedingly hard to see through them.
 For this reason, merely looking at a person’s face to learn what they really think about something isn’t a good idea.

 The expressions that people fake aren’t foolproof.
 Sometimes, when people feel strong emotions about something and they keep their feelings to themselves, their faces can’t help but let fleeting, micro-expressions through for a second or so, before they reassert control.
 It takes considerable training to look for and catch micro-expressions in the short periods of time that they appear, and to read them, but it can be done.